longturn/freeciv21/docs/General/Manuals/client-manual.rst

 work list.

-Moving to the center, we can see the city citizen tile output segment and the city's full vision radius highlighted over the main map as highlighted in Figure 48.
-This city is size 3, which means 3 tiles can be managed by the citizens.
+Moving to the center, we can see the city citizen tile output segment and the city's full vision radius highlighted over the main map as shown in :numref:`City Dialog City Center`.
+This example shows a size 3 city, which means 3 tiles can be managed by the citizens.
 Each citizen can be assigned to work one tile, extracting food, production and trade from it.
 In addition, the city tile is always worked for free.
 In this example, there is a forest with a river and silk, grassland with irrigation, and a grassland with a river tile being managed by a citizen.
 You can click on the city center and the client will automatically pick the best tiles for net food to aid city growth.
 You can also click on a tile to remove the citizen from the tile and then click another tile to have the citizen manage another tile.
 This is commonly referred to as city micromanagement.
 If you remove a citizen from managing a tile, take a look at the top center segment.
 The citizens icon bar will show one entertainer specialist.
 If you want to change the entertainer to a scientist or a taxman, you can click on it in the icon bar to change.

+.. _City Dialog City Center:
 .. figure:: ../../_static/images/gui-elements/city-dialog-center.png
   :align: center
   :scale: 65%
   :alt: Freeciv21 City Dialog City Center
   :figclass: align-center

-  Figure 48: City Dialog - City Center
+  City Dialog - City Center

-Moving right, we can see the :guilabel:`General` tab on the right most panel as highlighted in Figure 49.
+Moving right, we can see the :guilabel:`General` tab on the right most panel as highlighted in :numref:`City Dialog General`.
 This tab shows information similar to what is shown on the top center segment, along with units and city improvements that the city has produced and is supporting.
 Hovering your mouse over many of the items at the top of the :guilabel:`General` tab will show detailed calculation on how the net value is calculated.
 Hovering your mouse over the citizens value will give you information on the happiness of the city's citizens.

+.. _City Dialog General:
 .. figure:: ../../_static/images/gui-elements/city-dialog-general.png
   :align: center
   :scale: 65%
   :alt: Freeciv21 City Dialog General
   :figclass: align-center

-  Figure 49: City Dialog - General
+  City Dialog - General

-Moving to the bottom center, you will see a list of the units that are present in the city, as highlighted in Figure 50.
+Moving to the bottom center, you will see a list of the units that are present in the city, as highlighted in :numref:`City Dialog Present Units`.
 There can be units present in a city that the city is not supporting, or from your allies.
 If you right-click on a unit, a pop up box with action commands you can give to the unit will be displayed.
 If you double-click on a unit, the :guilabel:`City Dialog` will close and the unit will be selected.
 See `Unit Controls`_ for more information on what you can do with units.
 If you wish to select more than one unit to give a command to, you can do that by holding the ``ctrl`` key on your keyboard and then left-clicking on the units you want to select.
 When finished, right-click on one of the selected units and pick option you want.
 This is a great way to activate a collection of units all at once.

+.. _City Dialog Present Units:
 .. figure:: ../../_static/images/gui-elements/city-dialog-units.png
   :align: center
   :scale: 65%
   :alt: Freeciv21 City Dialog Units
   :figclass: align-center

-  Figure 50: City Dialog - Present Units
+  City Dialog - Present Units

-The :guilabel:`Governor` tab, as highlighted in figure 51, gives information on the Citizen Governor for this city.
+The :guilabel:`Governor` tab, as highlighted in :numref:`City Dialog Governor`, gives information on the Citizen Governor for this city.
 For more information on how to use the Citizen Governor refer to :doc:`../../Playing/cma`.

+.. _City Dialog Governor:
 .. figure:: ../../_static/images/gui-elements/city-dialog-governor.png
   :align: center
   :scale: 65%
   :alt: Freeciv21 City Dialog Governor
   :figclass: align-center

-  Figure 51: City Dialog - Governor
+  City Dialog - Governor

-On the right side is the :guilabel:`Citizens` tab, as highlighted in Figure 52.
+On the right side is the :guilabel:`Citizens` tab, as highlighted in :numref:`City Dialog Citizens`.
 The :guilabel:`Citizens` tab shows you information about the happiness and nationality of the citizens.
-Happiness is broken down into
-segments: Cities (Empire Size), Luxuries (Luxury Goods), Buildings, Nationality, Units, and Wonders.
+Happiness is broken down into segments: Cities (Empire Size), Luxuries (Luxury Goods), Buildings, Nationality, Units, and Wonders.

+.. _City Dialog Citizens:
 .. figure:: ../../_static/images/gui-elements/city-dialog-citizens.png
   :align: center
   :scale: 65%
   :alt: Freeciv21 City Dialog Citizens
   :figclass: align-center

-  Figure 52: City Dialog - Citizens
+  City Dialog - Citizens

 Overall happiness of the citizens in your cities depends heavily on all of these factors.
 Certain forms of